Budget & Tips

 The rates given in this guide apply to a double room, except in dormitories, where it's a single bed.

 Camping.
 Because of, or thanks to, inexpensive hotel accommodation, camping has never really developed in Thailand, except in national parks, of course, and in northern Phuket.
 It has to be said that even outside the monsoon season, a thunderstorm is a sobering experience.
 And the humid heat soon turns a tent into a sauna.
 Nevertheless, don't forget a light sleeping bag or, better still, a meat bag, and a mosquito net if you're a keen hiker.
-When trekking in the northern region, accommodation is often in ethnic villages, and tents are not necessary.
+When trekking in the North, accommodation is often in ethnic villages, and tents are not necessary.

 What's very local

-Guesthouses mean "guest houses", but in the country, this word has a much broader meaning.
-Most often the preferred destination of travellers on a tight budget, these establishments offer a variety of even more affordable forms of accommodation: from B200 to B800.
+Guesthouses mean "guest houses", but in the country, the word has a much broader meaning.
+Most often the preferred destination of travellers on a tight budget, these establishments offer a variety of even more affordable forms of accommodation: from B200 to B1,000.
 You'll find anything and everything in this category.
 There's a clear price difference between fan rooms and air-conditioned rooms, with or without TV (very important for Thais).
 It goes without saying that you should visit the room before settling in, especially the showers!
 A discount is sometimes granted if you plan to stay a minimum of three days, provided you ask nicely.
 Outside Bangkok and the tourist cities, room rates are obviously lower: 25-30% cheaper, on average.
 The same applies if you agree to stay away from the beaches in seaside resorts.